obxhdx/vim-action-mapper/README.md

 ## Related plugins

 [TextTransform](http://www.vim.org/scripts/script.php?script_id=4005) does exactly the same thing.
 The only downside (for me) is that it requires [another lib](http://www.vim.org/scripts/script.php?script_id=4433).

+## License

+Code adapted from [vim-unimpaired](https://github.com/tpope/vim-unimpaired) by Tim Pope.

+Distributed under the same terms as Vim itself.
+See `:help license`.